software-mansion-labs/react-native-turbo-demo/packages/navigation/README.md

 });
 ```

-To obtain `url` for current screen, use `useCurrentUrl` hook function
+To obtain `url` for current screen, use `useCurrentUrl` hook function.

 ## Contributing